infracost/docs/docs/features/terraform_modules.md

 ### S3 modules

 If you store your private modules in an S3 bucket, you need to provide readonly AWS IAM credentials so the CLI can download them and estimate their costs.
-You can do this using the usual `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables, and the following policy for your S3 bucket:
+You can do this using the usual `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables, and the following policy for your S3 bucket.
+Infracost Github App users can define these environment variables in the Org Settings > Integrations > GitHub App > Next page.

 ```json
 {